OT75/Rideshare-User/README.md

 time at 5:30 pm from faculty of engineering campus.
 Customers who need a ride at 7:30 must reserve their seat before 10:00 pm previous day.
 Customers who need a ride from campus at 5:30 pm must reserve their seat before 1:00 pm same day.

+Order must be
+confirmed before 11:30 pm for morning ride and before 4:30 pm for afternoon ride